 Fans were not happy when she lost 160 lbs without an explanation.
 In 2012, she told Matt Lauer on the Today Show, “It really ticked them off.
 Because I was so public with all other aspects of my life I think the audience felt betrayed in some way.
 And I completely understand that.”

 “I wasn’t full-figured,” she said.
 “I wasn’t plus-size.
 I was morbidly obese.
-I never thought I would be in front of a camera and say those words.
+I’d never have thought I would be in front of a camera and say those words.
 I was morbidly obese.”
 Jones couldn’t walk up the stairs or the length of the airport without having to stop to catch her breath.

 “My greatest fear was that I would die in my apartment alone from a stroke or a heart attack – too big to get to the phone.
 And I made up my mind that whatever it took, I was gonna lose that weight.”